 Code injection prevention focuses primarily on limiting the amount and quality of code that can be introduced.
 Preventive steps include:

 Because code injection attacks only need one entry point to potentially affect an entire app, website, network, or organization, prevention begins with the identification of every device on the organization’s networks and in their airspace.
-The Armis platform uses passive, agentless technology to identify every device, including unmanaged medical, IIoT, OT, and ICS devices, and managed assets, portable devices, and cloud instances.
+Armis Centrix™ can identify every device, including unmanaged medical, IIoT, OT, and ICS devices, and managed assets, portable devices, and cloud instances.

-As Armis identifies each device, the platform compares that device to unique device data held in the Armis Device Knowledgebase.
-This always-growing collection of data on more than two billion devices helps the platform analyze each discovered asset to identify vulnerable firmware and software, install patches and updates, raise alerts, and enforce policies when the platform detects a threat in real time.
+As Armis identifies each device, it compares that device to unique device data held in the Armis Asset Intelligence Engine.
+This always-growing collection of data on billions of devices helps the platform analyze each discovered asset to identify vulnerable firmware and software, install patches and updates, raise alerts, and enforce policies when the platform detects a threat in real time.
 Get a demo to learn more.